Create ROR-powered typeaheads in forms

 General best practices

-Use a ROR-powered typeahead to capture the "top level" organization (e.g., University of Wisconsin-Madison).
-Department, college, or other sub-unit should be captured in a separate text field.
+Use a ROR-powered typeahead to capture creator affiliations (e.g., University of Wisconsin-Madison).
+Department, college, and other sub-units should be captured in a separate field, as in the examples below.

 Show information beyond the primary organization name